 With the aqua regia now orange-red and bubbling, talent adds a GaN template piece to the aqua regia.

 Authors: What tool do you use to get the pie-shaped piece in and out of the solution?
+We use a basket (Poly tetra fluoroethylene) to hold the sample during cleaning.

 Authors: Do you usually set a timer for the acid treatment and the rinsing times?
+Yes.

 Rinse the template in flowing deionized water for 3 minutes.
 [1-MED] Then, soak the template in the hydrochloric acid and water solution for 3 minutes.
 [2-WIDE]